mrhappyma/userexedotme/content/posts/why-i-dont-like-apple.md

 This one is pretty straightforward.
 Let's say you got yourself a fancy little Apple watch.
 You can't use it at all, without an iPhone.

 ## Right to Repair and Apple's fake work to make devices repairable
-[Right to Repair](https://repair.org/) in a nuttshell is a movement to be able to repair devices without your warranty being voided.
+[Right to Repair](https://repair.org/) in a nutshell is a movement to be able to repair devices without your warranty being voided.
 Apple has been a long time target of this movement for reasons that sorta explain themselves:
 {{< youtube o2_SZ4tfLns >}}
 The thing is, if you went with the option of going to Mr.Rossman for him to fix it for free, your warenty is now void.
 And this by far is not the only example of this.